The Pedalshift Project 282: The Missing Link – Part 3

 You’ve been hearing about Jason Kent and his music for many fine episodes.
 Jason has a new track available NOW, and a new album dropping very soon AND Jason’s first solo album is now streaming on Spotify, including America, the Pedalshift theme.
 Go listen!

-The post The Pedalshift Project 274: Tampa to Disney World Bike Tour Preview appeared first on Pedalshift.
+The post The Pedalshift Project 279: Tampa to Disney World Takeaways + Spring Tour Preview appeared first on Pedalshift.